-Today – Notting Hill Baby Spa – Hydrotherapy for babies with a pool and massage experience using an infant neck float.
+Today – Notting Hill Baby Spa – Hydrotherapy for babies with a pool and massage experience using the best baby float, too cute!

 Once you have children there’s decidedly less time to spend on lovely indulgent activities like going to a spa or so I thought before I was invited to an event being organised by the Huggies Wipes team to celebrate the release of their new ‘Pure’ wipes.
 It was to be held in a spa in Notting Hill but not just any old spa, a baby spa.
 What a lovely idea!